kambliketan/Self-Driving-Car-Term1-Vehicle-Detection/writeup.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video and combined it with 10 past frames to remove false positives.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap an example image, the result of `scipy.ndimage.measurements.label()` and the bounding boxes:

-![alt text][image9]

 ---